Wget Trick to Download from Restrictive Sites

 Using custom .wgetrc

-Alternatively, you could instead just create or modify your $HOME/.wgetrc file like this.
+Alternatively, and probably the best way, you could instead just create or modify your $HOME/.wgetrc file like this.
 Or download and rename to .wgetrc.wgetrc.
-Now just run wget from the command line as usual, i.e. wget -dnv http://www.askapache.com/sitemap.xml.
+Now just run wget from the command line as usual, i.e. wget -dnv https://www.askapache.com/sitemap.xml.

 ## Local settings (for a user to set in his $HOME/.wgetrc).
 It is